Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

 A useful truncation of CI is the doubly occupied configuration interaction (DOCI) method, equivalent to restricting the shell-model space to zero-seniority configurations, i.e., considering only time-reversed nucleon pairs as active degrees of freedom.
 In even-neutron systems, DOCI often provides a good approximation to FCI and is exact for two-valence-neutron $J=0$ states.
 This DOCI method has been also used in nuclear physics and proven to be a good approximation to even-number neutron systems~\cite{Volya2001}.
 Thus, DOCI serves as an important benchmark in this work.

-Another viable method for approximating FCI and/or DOCI is the use of pair coupled cluster methods and their extensions~\cite{Henderson_PRC2014, Henderson_JChemPhys2015,Qiu2019, Elfving_PRA2021, GoogleNP2023, Zhao2023}.
+Another viable method for approximating FCI and/or DOCI is the use of pair coupled cluster methods and their extensions~\cite{Henderson_PRC2014, Henderson_JChemPhys2015, Qiu2019, Elfving_PRA2021, GoogleNP2023, Zhao2023}.
 Whereas the methods have been successfully applied to pairing Hamiltonians (also known as BCS Hamiltonians) in the nuclear physics context, their applications to more general shell-model Hamiltonians remain limited and warrant further exploration.

-It should also noted that the way to represent the Hamiltonian in paired form is not unique, and the choice of the pairs can be different depending on the context.
-In the case of electronic structure calculations, the natural assumption is to consider the spin up and spin down electrons as a pair.
-Detailed derivations of the zero-seniority Hamiltonian for electronic structure calculations can be found in e.g.~\cite{Henderson_JChemPhys2015}.
-For nuclear many-body methods one has more freedom involved in the system, and one can consider the pairs of nucleons with different spins and/or different orbitals.
+In the case of electronic structure calculations, the natural assumption on the {\it pair} degree of freedom is to consider the spin up and spin down electrons as a pair.
+Detailed derivations of such zero-seniority Hamiltonian for electronic structure calculations can be found in e.g.~\cite{Henderson_JChemPhys2015}.
+For nuclear many-body methods one has more freedom involved in the system, so one can consider the pairs of nucleons with different spins and/or different orbitals.
+For this reason, we will detail the way to introduce the paired form of a nuclear shell-model Hamiltonian.

-Fig.~\ref{fig:sketch_HCB} shows the schematic figure of the hard-core boson (HCB) representation, which is a core assumption in this work for describing target systems efficiently.
-As ab example, the figure shows a configuration of ${}^{22}$O nucleus on top of the inert ${}^{16}$O core.
-The single-particle states are specified by the quantum numbers $ \{ n, l, j, j_z, t_z \} $, leading to 12 single-particle states for both protons and neutrons in the $sd$ shell.
+The hard-core-boson (HCB) representation provides a natural way to introduce paired degrees of freedom by folding each time-reversed single-particle pair $(i,\bar{i})$ into a single boson-like site that can be occupied or empty but forbids multiple occupancy.
+Similar mappings have been employed in various contexts within quantum chemistry and nuclear physics \cite{Khamoshi2020_AGP, Henderson2020_JChemPhys, Elfving_PRA2021, Guzman_PRC22, np_PhysRevC.110.064320, SY_PRC2024,ZhangPLB869_139841, CostaPLB872_140042}.
+Depending on whether one emphasizes the underlying degrees of freedom or the commutation relations of the operators, this construction is referred to by various names—geminal, hard-core-boson~(HCB), antisymmetrized geminal power~(AGP), seniority-zero, quasi-particle representations, etc.—but the underlying idea is similar.

-Within the zero-seniority approximation, the active degrees of freedom can be restricted to time-reveral pairs of nucleons (neutrons in this case).
-Consequently, the number of qubits required to represent the system is reduced to half the number of single-particle states in the original fermionic representation.
+Here, we summarize the derivation of the HCB representation for nuclear shell-model Hamiltonians.
+Figure~\ref{fig:sketch_HCB} illustrates this mapping for ${}^{22}$O on top of the ${}^{16}$O inert core: the valence single-particle states are grouped into pair orbitals, which reduces the number of active degrees of freedom (and hence qubits).
+The single-particle states in the original fermionic representation are specified by the quantum numbers $ \{ n, l, j, j_z, t_z \} $, leading to 12 single-particle states for both protons and neutrons in the $sd$ shell.
+In the HCB representation, these 12 single-particle states form 6 pair orbitals for neutrons, each represented by a qubit.
+Focusing on even-number neutron systems and terms involving time-reversed pairs, the shell-model Hamiltonian can be expressed as